 We direct the money, experience, knowledge, and personal involvement of our supporters into the following areas:

 The chief idea behind the Dvořák Prague International Music Festival has been to promote the reputation of Czech culture at home and abroad through the legacy of the works of Antonín Dvořák, his contemporaries, and his pupils.
 The support of private donors is important to the festival’s stability, representing approximately 50% of its budget.
 It is with the hope that we will be able to join forces with other enthusiasts who also want to support a feeling of national pride among the Czech people that we have founded the Dvořák Prague Friends Club.

 The expansion of our activities will be seen directly in the programming of the Dvořák Prague Festival.
-The new programme series For the Future will bring together several projects focusing on the education and support of young artists.
+The programme series For the Future will bring together several projects focusing on the education and support of young artists.
 Each year, the festival will host the finals concert of the competition Concertino Praga (musicians up to age 15 or 16), will present the Dvořák Prague Youth Philharmonic, with members drawn from the Orchestral Academy at the Summer Music Academy in Kroměříž (musicians 15 to 24 years old), and will introduce the winners of prestigious international competitions in their Prague debut (professional musicians up to age 30).

 We promise that not a single crown of your money will be spent on a wrong note.
 We will gladly answer any questions you may have, and we will give you our personal attention.

 T: +420 604 225 544